The Name That Unlocks

 Image by Tumisu from Pixabay

-Surprise, it’s okay to not have an opinion about something!
-In fact, it’s completely acceptable to dump all opinions you currently hold about… well, everything!
+Surprise—it’s okay not to have an opinion about something!
+In fact, it’s perfectly fine to let go of all the opinions you currently hold about, well, everything!

-I realize that isn’t a very popular opinion.
+I know this might not be the most popular viewpoint.
 (See what I did there?)
-We live at a time and in a society that values its opinions about everything from political parties, social movements, restaurant service, video content, social media posts, music quality, advertisement effectiveness, and on and on and on.
-Almost everything we run across includes a “Like” button, a review space, or a feedback feature and we’re continually pressured to decide what we think and to tell everyone.
-You’ll even find Like and Share buttons at the end of this article.
-(You don’t have to use them, you know…)
+We live in a society where opinions are highly valued.
+From politics and social movements to restaurant service, social media posts, music quality, and beyond—everyone has something to say.
+Almost everything we encounter includes a “Like” button, a review section, or a feedback option, and we’re constantly pressured to decide what we think and share it with others.
+Even at the end of this article, you’ll find Like and Share buttons.
+(But you don’t have to use them, by the way…)

-The essential Being which you are never holds opinions.
+The essential part of you—your true self—never holds opinions.
 You are not your mind.
-That which you essentially are does not, and even cannot, hold mental positions about anything.
-Clutching opinions forces you to live in a world of abstractions.
-It prevents you from really knowing the things or experiences you hold opinions about as they truly are.
+That core essence of who you are doesn’t, and even can’t, form mental judgments about anything.
+Holding on to opinions keeps you locked in a world of abstractions, preventing you from truly experiencing things or events as they are.

-To not hold on to opinions doesn’t suggest we do not humanly have preferences.
-We can still enjoy the immediate experience of cardamom ice cream or Cardi B or House of Cards without needing to form an identity around that enjoyment.
-We do not need to make the dislike of Polka music into part of a personal story of who we are.
-Enjoy an experience in the present, agree with a religious perspective now, or dislike the food flavor you are currently experiencing, then let it go.
+Not holding on to opinions doesn’t mean we can’t have preferences.
+We can still enjoy the taste of cardamom ice cream, listen to Cardi B, or watch House of Cards—but we don’t need to form an identity around those preferences.
+We don’t have to make our dislike of polka music a part of our personal story.
+Enjoy the experience in the present, agree with a perspective for now, or dislike the food you’re eating in the moment—and then simply let it go.

-This is not an opinion: to remove opinions from your life is to move closer to the awareness of who you really are.
+This isn’t an opinion: letting go of opinions brings you closer to the awareness of who you truly are.